 Model the Amazon Headwaters: Mazar River Project

-We need to understand Andean watersheds because they provide vital environmental services to human populations—for domestic consumption, irrigation, industry and hydroelectric production -- and because their rivers faithfully reflect the condition of their upland forests, páramos and agricultural lands.
-When our hydrologists say, ‘Model the Amazon Headwaters’ they refer to a structured kind of understanding, where causes and effects are identified and measurable.
-If scientists can model the rivers of the Andean Amazon, we possess a tool to measure watershed well-being, and a means to oversee our efforts to help them recover from deforestation, agriculture, over-grazing and infrastructure construction.
+We need to understand Andean watersheds because they provide vital environmental services to human populations—for domestic consumption, irrigation, industry, and hydroelectric production —and because their rivers faithfully reflect the condition of their upland forests, páramos, and agricultural lands.
+When our hydrologists say, “Model the Amazon Headwaters,“ they are referring to a structured kind of understanding, where causes and effects are identified and measurable.
+If scientists can model the rivers of the Andean Amazon, we possess a tool to measure watershed wellbeing and a means of overseeing our efforts to help them recover from deforestation, agriculture, overgrazing, and infrastructure construction.

-FCT has carried forward the Mazar River Project since 2014 in the buffer zone of Sangay National Park, with the overarching goal of understanding the behavior of this river and its tributaries.
-The Mazar was chosen because it is representative of other mountain streams within the larger Paute watershed, one that currently hosts 3 points of hydroelectric production, contributing a third of Ecuador’s total electrical output.
-To model the Nudo del Azuay watersheds is vital both to electrical production and to maintaining the ecological health of the region.
+FCT has been carrying forward the Mazar River Project since 2014 in the buffer zone of Sangay National Park, with the overarching goal of understanding the behavior of this river and its tributaries.
+The Mazar was chosen because it is representative of other mountain streams within the larger Paute watershed, one that currently hosts three points of hydroelectric production, contributing a third of Ecuador’s total electrical output.
+Modeling the Nudo del Azuay watersheds is vital both to electrical production and to maintaining the ecological health of the region.

 The Mazar River Project recording station monitors stream stage and turbidity and an automated sampler for event-based collection of stream water samples, providing high frequency data that reduces the uncertainty of observations.
 The project is run by FCT with support from participating scientists.
-Overarching goals of the project are:
+The overarching goals of the project are:

-1. To generate a scientific record of runoff and sediments,
+to generate a scientific record of runoff and sediments;

-3. To develop a strategy to reduce erosion in the upstream landscapes, and
+to develop a strategy to reduce erosion in the upstream landscapes; and

 The Mazar River Project is a collaboration between CELEC (Ecuador’s consortium of public electricity companies), the University of Vermont, and FCT, with sustained support of students from the Universidad Politécnica Salesiana (UPS) of Cuenca, who carry out the laboratory analysis of sediments and help download and order flow data.
 FCT is committed to making data from this initiative publicly available.

-With additional funding in the coming years, the Mazar River Project will continue to monitor the Mazar river, to generate a more accurate model of the intricate relationship among the variables of topography, precipitation, native vegetation and human impacts.
-But two other opportunities lie ahead: One, to establish additional monitoring points on other rivers within the larger Paute watershed; and two, to motivate government and civil conservation organizations in Ecuador to develop monitoring programs in other areas of the upper Amazon watershed, fashioned on our experience in the Mazar.
+With additional funding in the coming years, the Mazar River Project will continue to monitor the Mazar river, to generate a more accurate model of the intricate relationship among the variables of topography, precipitation, native vegetation, and human impacts.
+But two other opportunities lie ahead: one is to establish additional monitoring points on other rivers within the larger Paute watershed; another is to motivate government and civil conservation organizations in Ecuador to develop monitoring programs in other areas of the upper Amazon watershed, fashioned on our experience in the Mazar.

 mountain rivers such as the Mazar?